-Can a supplement proven to fight blue moods help stimulate weight loss?
-“Yes, it can!” say a growing number of experts, who now prescribe a natural compound called 5-HTP (One we like: BRI 5-HTP Supplement, $16 for 120 capsules, Amazon.com.)
-According to top integrative health expert Tasneem Bhatia, M.D., author of What Doctors Eat, “5-HTP is converted directly to serotonin, and serotonin makes you feel good, feel happy, feel full — and when you feel that way, you’re going to eat less.”
-In fact, adds Dr. Bhatia, while most appetite suppressants target physical hunger only, this one blunts physical hunger and “works to reduce ‘emotional hunger’ and stress-related urges to eat.”
-After consulting with a panel of 5-HTP experts — including American Board of Obesity Medicine alum Denise E. Bruner, M.D. — Dr. Oz was impressed.
+Can a supplement proven to fight blue moods also help stimulate weight loss?
+“Yes it can!” say experts who are now prescribing a natural compound called 5-HTP.
+According to top integrative health expert Tasneem Bhatia, MD, author of What Doctors Eat ($9.35, Amazon), “5-HTP is converted directly to serotonin, and serotonin makes you feel good, feel happy, feel full — and when you feel that way, you’re going to eat less.”
+In fact, Dr. Bhatia adds that while most appetite suppressants only target physical hunger, this one also “works to reduce ‘emotional hunger’ and stress-related urges to eat.”
+Dr. Oz said he was left impressed after consulting with a panel of 5-HTP experts, including American Board of Obesity Medicine alum Denise E. Bruner, MD.
 He said the supplements may even be “a secret weapon for hunger!”

-If you’re looking for hard proof, we’ve got it: In a University of Rome study, obese women given 5-HTP spontaneously began eating 1,000-2,000 fewer calories per day.
-And even as their calorie intake plummeted to a level that would leave many dieters irritable, serotonin was soothing these ladies—and not one experienced hunger or diet crankiness.
-Further boosting spirits: They quadrupled their weight loss compared to folks given a placebo pill.
+If you’re looking for hard proof that taking 5-HTP to lose weight works, we’ve got it: In a University of Rome study, obese women who took 5-HTP began eating between 1,000 to 2,000 fewer calories per day.
+And even as their caloric intake plummeted to a level that would leave many dieters irritable, serotonin was soothing these ladies — and not one reported hunger or diet crankiness.
+Further boosting spirits: The supplements quadrupled their weight loss, compared to folks given a placebo pill.
 “They ate a lot less than they normally would because it was easy for them,” Dr. Bhatia notes.
-Hearing that might be enough to inspire you to try the supplement for yourself.
-So we went ahead and rounded up everything you need to know to get started!
+Hearing about such an easy way to lose weight might be enough to inspire you to try the supplement for yourself.
+So, we went ahead and rounded up everything you need to know to get started.

 What is 5-HTP?

-It’s a compound that the body needs in order to make serotonin, its main “happiness hormone.”
-Per Dr. Oz, 5-HTP floods the brain with serotonin and helps minimize stress, sadness, anger and anxiety.
+It’s a compound that the body needs in order to make serotonin, which is our main “happiness hormone.”
+Per Dr. Oz, 5-HTP floods the brain with serotonin and helps minimize stress, sadness, anger, and anxiety.
 “5-HTP targets specific emotions that drive us to overeat,” Dr. Bhatia explains.
-And, as she already mentioned, 5-HTP also reduces physical hunger pangs in addition to emotional cravings.
+And as she already mentioned, 5-HTP also reduces physical hunger pangs and emotional cravings.
 Ideally, the body makes its own 5-HTP from the amino acid tryptophan, found in foods like turkey and bananas.
 (Why not just eat more turkey or take a tryptophan supplement?
 If you struggle with mood or weight, it can be a sign that your body has trouble converting tryptophan to 5-HTP.)
 Besides making it yourself, the only other way to get 5-HTP is from a supplement.
+One we like is the BRI 5-HTP Supplement ($16.04, Amazon).

 Who is 5-HTP best for?
 Emotional eaters stand to benefit greatly, of course.
 So do carb addicts.
-The carb connection?
-Turns out carbs help the body make 5-HTP — so when 5-HTP or serotonin are low, carb cravings kick in.
+Carbs help the body make 5-HTP — so when 5-HTP or serotonin are low, carb cravings kick in.
 Boosting 5-HTP with a supplement has been shown to slash carb cravings by more than 50 percent.
-And if a “fat gene” runs in your family, early evidence hints that this genetic tendency toward obesity is linked to “decreased activity of an enzyme that helps turn tryptophan into 5-HTP,” explains Michael T. Murray, N.D., author of 5-HTP: The Natural Way to Overcome Depression, Obesity and Insomnia.
+And if a “fat gene” runs in your family, early evidence hints that this genetic tendency toward obesity is linked to “decreased activity of an enzyme that helps turn tryptophan into 5-HTP,” explains Michael T. Murray, ND, author of 5-HTP: The Natural Way to Overcome Depression, Obesity and Insomnia ($15.75, Amazon).
 Though more human research is needed, Dr. Murray believes 5-HTP supplements are a quick fix for the genetic glitch.

 How much do I take?
-Pros suggest 50 mg.-75 mg. about 30 minutes before each meal.
+Pros suggest 50 to 75 mg about 30 minutes before each meal to lose weight.

 Do I have to diet?
 Studies show that 5-HTP enhances weight loss even if you continue eating your normal foods.
-Without a diet, you stand to lose about a pound a week; many folks drop 15 pounds or more without dieting.
-Of course, 5-HTP works by lowering calorie intake — and the more calories you cut, the more you’ll lose.
-So if you want to maximize results, try tweaking your diet at the two-week mark, when 5-HTP will have fully kicked in and begun diminishing hunger and carb cravings.
+Without a diet, you stand to lose about a pound a week; many folks eventually drop 15 pounds or more without dieting.
+Of course, taking 5-HTP to lose weight works by lowering caloric intake — and the more calories you cut, the more you’ll lose.
+So if you want to maximize results, try tweaking your diet at the two-week mark, when 5-HTP will have fully kicked in, diminishing hunger and carb cravings.
 Below, we’ve got a version of the diet used in one university study that helped 5-HTP takers lose several times more weight than folks getting a placebo.

-When we asked a group of readers to test out 5-HTP for us, they ate unlimited portions of healthy food and still shed up to five pounds in a week.
+When we asked a group of readers to test out 5-HTP to lose weight, they ate unlimited portions of healthy food and still shed up to five pounds in a week.
 We also talked to women who’d been using 5-HTP long term.
 Heather Miars started taking 5-HTP for her mood at Dr. Bhatia’s urging.
-“I was finally able to go off prescription antidepressants and lose 15 pounds!” recalls the Georgia mom, 45.
+“I was finally able to go off prescription antidepressants and lose 15 pounds!” recalls the 45-year-old mom.
 Meanwhile, Audra Holmes tried 5-HTP after developing “mood swings so wild, I was giving people whiplash,” she jokes.
-On 5-HTP, “I didn’t have the highs and lows.
+On 5-HTP, she says: “I didn’t have the highs and lows.
 I could suddenly get through the day without naps or comfort food!”
 She shed 50 pounds in 16 weeks.
-Wish you could have the same kind of success?
-Then, as Dr. Oz put it: “5-HTP may be your pre-meal must-have!”
+Wish you could have the same kind of success with an easy way to lose weight?
+As Dr. Oz put it: “5-HTP may be your pre-meal must-have!”

-Our nutrition team created these easy mix-and-match menus using the same guidelines that helped 5-HTP dieters lose weight at top speed during a University of Rome study.
+Our nutrition team created these easy mix-and-match menus using the same guidelines that helped 5-HTP dieters lose weight at top speed during the University of Rome study.
 The idea here is simple: You’ll eat balanced meals that keep you feeling energized and awesome, but you’ll also watch portions so you’re not overeating out of habit.
 While using these menus, be sure to drink plenty of water and add any other zero-cal beverages you like.
-You’re also encouraged to season meals to your liking with unlimited herbs, spices, vinegar, mustard and citrus juice.
-As always, get a doctor’s okay to try any new plan.
+You’re also encouraged to season meals to your liking with unlimited herbs, spices, vinegar, mustard, and citrus juice.
+As always, get a doctor’s OK before trying any new plan.

 Breakfast (choose one daily)